milaoktay/eyeshadow-project/README.md

-# Make-up - Eye Shadow
+# EYE SHADOW PRODUCT PAGE

 A simple product page, using HTML, CSS and JavaScript.
 A collection of make-up products(eye shadows), with a brand filtering feature.